Christiaan-Ghijselinck/KangooZE-apk/README.md

 The KangooZE.apk is an Android application file that enables diagnostic and monitoring of the Renault electric vehicle Z.E.
 (Zero Emission) like the Kangoo ZE, and Fluence ZE.
 It works using an ELM327 compatible bluetooth dongle on Android Smartphones with OS Version 6 ( Marshmallow - level 23 ) and higher.

-The KangooZE.apk file is freely available and can be downloaded via the <>**Code^^ button above.
+The KangooZE.apk file is freely available and can be downloaded via the <>**Code** button above.
 Select "**Download ZIP**" to download the KangooZE-apk-main.zip compressed file.